MrRedbloX/M2_INFO/INF3004_Science_Donnees_Fouille_Web/RSS-Intelligence/README.md

 # RSS-Intelligence
 Internet watch system which exploits RSS feeds.
+## Disclaimer
+All librairies used in this project are free of rights.
+This entire project is open source and free of reuse.
+When running a search, the ElasticSearch server needs to be running.
 ## Modules
 ### Collector
 Collects and stores feeds from RSS feed urls.